Incompatible Filesystem Settings on Host vs. Image

 XFS

 Check the XFS metadata setup on the build host and make sure the settings are compatible with the target image.
-XFS has the default settings compiled in, thus it might be needed to build the image first and use the xfs_info tool in a disk.sh script to fetch the settings at build time of the image.
+XFS has the default settings compiled-in, thus it might be needed to build the image first and use the xfs_info tool in a disk.sh script to fetch the settings at the build time of the image.
 We know from community reports that the setting sparse=1 will cause issues on older versions of grub’s xfs module, which does not know how to handle this setting properly.
-To solve an issue of this type use the following filesystem creation option in your KIWI NG image configuration:
+To solve an issue of this type, use the following filesystem creation option in your KIWI NG image configuration:

 <type fscreateoptions="-i sparse=0"/>